-Engine coolant temperature gauge: Indicates engine coolant temperature.
+Engine coolant temperature

+gauge: Indicates engine coolant temperature.
 At normal operating temperature, the needle will be in the normal range (between "H" and "C").
 If it enters the red section, the engine is overheating.
 Stop the vehicle as soon as safely possible, switch off the engine and let the engine cool.

-ble, switch off the engine and let the engine cool.WARNING: Never remove the coolant reservoir cap while the engine is running or hot.
+WARNING: Never remove the coolant reservoir cap while the engine is running or hot.